 '''

-unit GameInitialize;

-interface

-implementation

-uses CastleWindow;

-Window: TCastleWindow;

-initialization

 Window := TCastleWindow.Create(Application);

 Application.MainWindow := Window;

+end.

 '''

-2. The program in file my game.lpr with this content:
+2. The program in file my\game.lpr with this content:

-'''

-program my game;
+program my\game;

 uses CastleWindow, GameInitialize;

-begin

-Application.MainWindow.OpenAndRun;

-end.
+begin Application.MainWindow.OpenAndRun; end.

-'''

 You can run the new version of the application.
 It will work the same as before (just show an empty window), but now it's a cross-platform empty window.
 For more information about creating cross-platforms games see the documentation on https://castle-engine.io/ manual\cross\platform.php .